exasol/release-droid/doc/system_requirements.md

 Rationale:

-This allows users to run RR on a specified git branch and fix problems it detects before merging the branch into master.
+This allows users to run RD on a specified git branch and fix problems it detects before merging the branch into master.

 Needs: dsn

 ### Run Tests Only Once
 `req~run-tests-only-once~1`

-RR runs all project's tests only once.
-This means RR will not run the tests again in case the release was not finished and no changes were made on the project, and a new release command is triggered.
+RD runs all project's tests only once.
+This means RD will not run the tests again in case the release was not finished and no changes were made on the project, and a new release command is triggered.

 Covers: